citp/privacy-policy-historical/m/md/mdb/mdbg.net.md

-> *The following text is extracted and transformed from the mdbg.net privacy policy that was archived on 2018-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180523180007id_/https%3A//www.mdbg.net/chinese/dictionary%3Fpage%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mdbg.net privacy policy that was archived on 2018-09-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180911213218id_/https%3A//www.mdbg.net/chinese/dictionary%3Fpage%3Dprivacy) for the most accurate reproduction.*

-# MDBG English to Chinese dictionary
+# MDBG Chinese Dictionary

 隐私